© Sergei Y.Kitáev, 2020

 For information about SQL-file proceed following local page:

-This work was performed some time before WebAssembly 3.2.0 Release.
+This work was performed (completed as the first version) nearly before WebAssembly 3.2.0 Release.

-There is introductory article: Client-Server WASM-Application In C#, TypeScript And Transact-SQL.
+There is introductory article: Client-Server WASM-Application In C#, TypeScript And Transact-SQL (see references below).

 See it in :